AndersGiovanni/worker_vs_gpt/README.md

-# Worker vs. GPT
+# Worker vs. LLMs

+This repository contains code and generated data for the paper "The Parrot Dilemma: Human-Labeled vs. LLM-augmented Data in Classification Tasks" by Anders Giovanni Møller, Jacob Aarup Dalsgaard, Arianna Pera, and Luca Maria Aiello.
+Accepted at EACL 2024.

 ## Features

-The project contain code and functionality to do the following experiments.
+The project contains code and functionality to perform the following experiments.

 - **Zero-shot classification** using LLMs.
 - **Data augmentation** using LLMs.
-- **Datasize experiment** using progressively larger samplesize in training.
+- **Datasize experiment** using progressively larger sample size in training.
-- **Traditional LM training**.
+- **Traditional LM training** (additional experiment, not included in the paper).
-- **Few-shot learning** with contrastive pre-training using the [SetFit](https://github.com/huggingface/setfit) framework.
+- **Few-shot learning** with contrastive pre-training using the [SetFit](https://github.com/huggingface/setfit) framework (additional experiment, not included in the paper).

-We use the OpenAI API to interact with LLMs.
-We use ChatGPT and GPT-4.
+We use the OpenAI and huggingface APIs to interact with LLMs.
+We use GPT-4 and Llama-2 70B Chat.

 ## Requirements